chengcli/space405/doc/project.rst

 The code is good for a quick demonstration of the N-body simulation, but it is too slow for a real simulation.
 In this project, you will develop an N-body simulation code in ``C++`` that can efficiently integrate the gravitational interaction of a large number of particles (N > :math:`10^6`).
-You code will use the :ref:`PVFMM <https://github.com/chengcli/pvfmm>`_ library to accelerate the calculation of gravitational force.
+You code will use the `PVFMM <https://github.com/chengcli/pvfmm>`_ library to accelerate the calculation of gravitational force.

 The objective is to reproduce the results of the Nice model.